2 Embossing Techniques With the Same Folder!

 Hello Crafties!
 New stamps and craft supplies are always fun, right?
 But what about those items at the back of your

 toy bin “craft closet?”
 I’m guilty of letting those get a bit dusty.

-So here is two different ways to use the same embossing folder.
+Below are two different ways to use the same embossing folder for two embossing techniques.
 They are mirror images of each other because for the first one we want the outlines raised (this will hold the watercolors inside the lines) and the second one we want the outlines depressed and pressed down.
 Not to mention the bonus of using HEAT embossing, too!

 - I embossed a 5 1/4″ x 4″ piece of watercolour paper with the Manhattan Flower folder.

 - I inked up the brayer with versamark and lightly ran it over the embossed image, catching the high spots of the embossed flowers.